unistra/excalibur/docs/source/usage.rst

 - project : optional param.
 The project specified in the sources.yml.
 - source : targeted source specified in the sources.yml.
+			- 'all' is a reserved keyword, when you set source to all, excalibur launches all the plugins whose yaml carries the right api key, NOT ALL PLUGINS BUT ALL ALLOWED PLUGINS.
+			- you can specify multiple sources, if so you have to separate them with ','
 - remote_ip : the ip address of the client.
 - signature : passed in the query string, sha1 encoded.
 See above for more details.
 - ressource : targeted ressource specified in the .yml.